awslabs/aws-sdk-swift/reference/0.x/AWSTranslate/TranslateClient.md

 ### `translateText(input:completion:)`

 Translates input text from the source language to the target language.
-For a list of available languages and language codes, see what-is-languages.
+For a list of available languages and language codes, see \[what-is-languages\].

 ``` swift
 public func translateText(input: TranslateTextInput, completion: @escaping (ClientRuntime.SdkResult<TranslateTextOutputResponse, TranslateTextOutputError>) -> Void)